Sweeter Than the Day:

 Eric Eagle – Drums

 Formed in 1999, Sweeter Than the Day began simply as the acoustic incarnation of Zony Mash.
-The band played a series of weekly shows at Seattle’s Baltic Room, and quickly became Wayne Horvitz’s first piano-based ensemble in over 10 years, and one of Wayne’s longest-running groups, as well as one of his favorites.
+The band played a series of weekly shows at Seattle’s Baltic Room (curated by Reggie Watts), and quickly became Wayne Horvitz’s first piano-based ensemble in over 10 years, and one of Wayne’s longest-running groups, as well as one of his favorites.
 Despite the shared personnel, the ensemble is quite distinct from the electric Zony Mash and the repertoire is almost entirely different.
 The band has toured throughout the US, Canada and Europe.
 Sweeter Than the Day also presents double bills with Robin Holcomb, where it serves as Robin’s backup band.

 Sweeter Than the Day recorded 2 CDs for Songlines: American Bandstand(now re-titled Forever) (2000) and Sweeter Than the Day (2002).
 In 2005, Kufala Recordings released Live at the Rendezvous, December 2004, recorded over a series of four nights at the Jewel Box Theatre at the Rendezvous in Belltown, Seattle.
 The band’s most recent recording is the self-released A Walk in the Dark (2008).